-Kathleen Ernst is an award-winning, bestselling American author of twenty-nine published books, which together have sold over one million printed, electronic, and audio copies.
+Kathleen Ernst is an award-winning, bestselling American author of twenty-nine published books, which together have sold over 1.5 million printed, electronic, and audio copies.

 Kathleen's work has earned numerous honors, including multiple Edgar and Agatha national mystery award nominations, a LOVEY Best Traditional Mystery Award, and an Emmy for children's educational programming.

 Kathleen's books fall into three main groups: American Girl mysteries and historical fiction for readers ages 8 and up; Chloe Ellefson mysteries for adults and mature teens; and American Civil War books for adults and young readers.
 In addition, she has written poetry, a young adult (YA) novel, and a non-fiction history about the American Civil War.

 Kathleen is the creator of Caroline Abbott, the newest American Girl historical character set during the War of 1812, and author of the multiple award-winning series about her.
 The first book in the series, Meet Caroline, has been in the Top 1% of US printed book sales for over 1,000 days (source: Nielsen BookScan).
 The seventh, Traitor In The Shipyard, was nominated for an Agatha Award as Best Traditional Children's Mystery.
 Her eight Caroline book, Catch the Wind: My Journey With Caroline, was released in August 2014, and another is coming out in early 2015.
 It will be Kathleen's sixteenth book for American Girl, and she is under contract for an additional (and as yet unannounced) Caroline project.

 American Civil War

 Kathleen has written five historical fiction novels for young readers, and one non-fiction history book for adults, about the Civil War.
 The latter, Too Afraid to Cry: Maryland Civilians in the Antietam Campaign, earned her a National Park Service invitation to speak at the 2012 ceremonies marking the 150th anniversary of the Battle of Antietam.